nanoporetech/pychopper/README.md

 ## References and Supporting Information:

-See the post announcing the tool at the Oxford Nanopore community [here](https://community.nanoporetech.com/posts/new-transcriptomics-analys).
+See the post announcing the tool at the Oxford Nanopore Technologies community [here](https://community.nanoporetech.com/posts/new-transcriptomics-analys).